Osmodium/PathfinderTextToSpeechMod/README.md

 I have come to realize that I spend alot of my energy through the day on various activities, so when I get to play a game I rarely have enough energy left over to focus on reading long passages of text.
 So I thought it nice if I could get a helping hand so I wouldn't miss out on the excellent stories and writing in text heavy games.
 After I started creating this mod, I have thought to myself that if I struggle with this issue, imageine what people with genuine disabilities must go through and possibly miss out on, which motivated me even more to get this mod working and release it.
 I really hope that it will help and encourage more people to get as much out of the game as possible.

+### Contribute
+If you find a name in the game which is pronounced funny by the voice, you can add it to the PhoneticDictionary.json in the mod folder (don't uninstall the mod as this will be deleted).
+I don't have a great way of submitting changes to this besides through GitHub pull requests, which is not super user friendly.
+But let's see if we can build a good pronounciation database for the voice together.

 ### Acknowledgments
 - [Chad Weisshaar](https://chadweisshaar.com/blog/author/wp_admin/) for his blog about [Windows TTS for Unity](https://chadweisshaar.com/blog/2015/07/02/microsoft-speech-for-unity/)
 - Pathfinder Wrath of The Righteous Discord channel members